qishan233/outline-explorer/README.md

 ## Release Notes

+### 0.1.0

+Added the features required at [issue2](https://github.com/qishan233/outline-explorer/issues/2):

+- Expand all workspace folders;
+- Collapse all expanded items;
+- Expand current item and it's children.
+For performance considerations, only expand two times when there are folders or files;
+- Collapse all the expanded child items of the current item;

 ### 0.0.6

 Added the feature that revealing active editor item in tree view when the view is visible;